At a Glance: Best AK Triggers

 - Check trigger reset: Set the safety selector to FIRE.
 Dry fire the weapon and keep the trigger held back.
 Pull the charging handle and release, letting the bolt carrier snap forward.
 The hammer should not fall.
 Release the trigger.
 The trigger should catch the hammer.

 Summary – Which is the best AK47 trigger?

 There is no definite best AK47 trigger, as it will depend on what you use your AK47 for.

-I am also a big fan of the ALG Defense AK47 AKT enhanced trigger.
-It’s cheap but high in quality and performance.
+I am a big fan of the ALG Defense AK47 AKT enhanced trigger.
+It’s affordable, high in quality and performance.
 It gives a smooth use and impressive reset, plus it’s easy to install.
 If you’re looking for a trigger with a light pull-weight, you won’t be disappointed with this model.